Architecture schema

 - The SAP Business Object server is used to run Business Object reports.
 It is an optional component.

-If we focus on the main components of the platform, the schema can be described as following:
+To focus on the main components of the platform, the schema can be summarized as follows:

-* a client can have one or several browser instances, that connect on version 7 web server (1).
+A client can have one or several browser instances that connect to the version 7 web server (1).
 The node.js web server can have several instances and a load balancer is provided to handle a reasonable number of node.js instances (usually one per core on 1 to 5 servers).
-An external load balancer can of course also be used to distribute the http/https requests on several node servers.
+An external load balancer can also be used to distribute the http and https requests on several node servers.

-* The standard databases used (Sql server, oracle) are highly scalable and able to run in distributed environment when necessary (4).
+The standard databases used (SQL Server, Oracle) are highly scalable and able to run in distributed environments when necessary (4).

-* The server that runs Sage X3 application code can be distributed on several servers (5).
+The server that runs the Sage X3 application code can be distributed on several servers (5).

-If a huge number of data need to be managed by MongoDB and/or Elasticsearch, they are even able to split the data on several shards (but this is unlikely to happen in the ERP field).
+If a large volume of data needs to be managed by MongoDB or Elasticsearch, these components can split the data across multiple shards.
+However, this is unlikely to be required in the ERP context.